NUbots/NUbots/module/planning/GetUpPlanner/README.md

 ## Usage

-Emit a `message::plan::PlanGetUp` as a Task.
+Emit a `message::plan::GetUpWhenFallen` as a Task.
 Make sure that it has higher challenge priority than other recovery related tasks such as falling relax!
 If relax has higher priority it may trigger mid getup

 ## Consumes

 - `message::input::Sensors` to determine when the robot is in an appropriate state to get up
-- `message::plan::PlanGetUp` as a Task to activate this module to watch for when to run a getup
+- `message::plan::GetUpWhenFallen` as a Task to activate this module to watch for when to run a getup

 ## Emits